mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

 ```
 If the email is sent successfully, the route will respond with a 201 status code and a JSON response of {"message": "Email sent successfully."}.

-Note that there must be at least one email recipient: if one isn’t provided, the route will instead respond with a 400 status code and a JSON response of {"error": "At least one recipient required."}.
-All recipients must also be valid users who have registered on this particular web application: if you try to send an email to baz@example.com but there is no user with that email address, you’ll get a JSON response of {"error": "User with email baz@example.com does not exist."}.
+Note that there must be at least one email recipient: if one isn’t provided, the route will instead respond with a 400 status code and a JSON response of `{"error": "At least one recipient required."}`.
+All recipients must also be valid users who have registered on this particular web application: if you try to send an email to baz@example.com but there is no user with that email address, you’ll get a JSON response of `{"error": "User with email baz@example.com does not exist."}`.

 ### PUT /emails/`<int:email_id>`